ytisf/theZoo/README.md

 ways they operate and maybe even enable advanced and savvy people to block specific malwares within their own environment.

+** Please remember that there are live and dangerous malwares!
+They come encrypted and locked for a reason! ** ** Do NOT run them unless you are absolutely sure of what you are doing! ** ** They are to be used only for educational purposes (and we mean that!) !!! **

+We recommend running them in a VM which has no internet connection (or an internal virtual network if you must) and without guest additions or any equivelants.
+Some of them are worms and will automatically try to spread out.
+Running them uncontained meaning the you ** will infect ** ** you or others with vicious and dangerous malwares!!!**

 GPL 3
 ======